 William, 64, is single and retired.
 During his working years, he was employed as a public schoolteacher.
 The school district did not participate in Social Security.
 Thus, William did not contribute to Social Security.
 He did contribute to the municipal pension plan, which provides him with pension benefits in retirement.
-William is not eligible for Rhode Island's tax break involving pension and annuity income because he has not reached full retirement age under Social Security Administration rules.
+William is not eligible for Rhode Island's modification involving pension and annuity income because he has not reached full retirement age under Social Security Administration rules.

-Note: Even though William did not contribute to Social Security, he is still subject to the "full retirement age" test for purposes of the Rhode Island tax break - and that test is based on Social Security Administration rules.
-Once William does reach full retirement age, he will be eligible for Rhode Island's tax break involving pension and annuity income (his municipal schoolteacher pension counts), assuming that he meets all other requirements.
+Note: Even though William did not contribute to Social Security, he is still subject to the "full retirement age" requirement for purposes of the Rhode Island retirement income modification and that requirement is based on Social Security Administration rules.
+Once William does reach full retirement age, he will be eligible for Rhode Island's modification involving pension and annuity income (his municipal schoolteacher pension counts), assuming that he meets all other requirements.